Nii-Lante-Lamptey/Data-Analysis-Project-/README.md

 The objective of this project is to understand and analyze various aspects of the Indian startup ecosystem, including funding trends, industry verticals, geographical distribution, success factors, and challenges faced by startups.
 By performing in-depth data analysis, we aim to derive actionable insights that can be used by entrepreneurs, investors, policymakers, and other stakeholders to make informed decisions and drive the growth of the Indian startup ecosystem.

 Data Collection
-The project utilizes a diverse dataset comprising information about Indian startups, including details such as company name, industry vertical, funding rounds, investment amounts, founding year, location, and key stakeholders.
+The project utilizes a diverse dataset comprising information about Indian startups, including details such as company name, sector,headquarters, stage, investment amounts, founding year, location, and investors.
 The data is collected from reliable sources such as startup databases, investment platforms, news articles, and public records.

 Methodology
 The project follows a structured approach to analyze the Indian startup data.
 The methodology includes the following steps: